UoMMScRobotics/UOMDocumentationForLeoRover/Task05_Intel_NUC_Setup/Intel_NUC_Setup.md

 ```bash
 ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.1, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}"
 ```
+> [!TIP]

-**Pro Tip: At a later stage of your project, you might want to look into setting up a hotspot service from you NUC to your personal laptops.**
+> At a later stage of your project, you might want to look into setting up a hotspot service from you NUC to your laptop.